Welcome to SP! -

 Cloud 9, 2011

 I am 36 now, and have a 10 year old boy.
-I had come to Bangalore on holiday and gotten in touch with Keethi again.
+I used to work in Switzerland those days and had come to Bangalore on vacation and reconnected with Keerthi.
 In these years Keerthi had turned pro and had been the coach for the Indian climbing team for several years now, so he was the ideal friend to turn to, to find me climbing partners during my holiday.

-When he told me he had bolted this very route a few years back (in 1996 there was nothing) I could feel my hormones tingling; I simply wanted to do it again, but this time in relative safety.
-Since this 9 pitch long route, aptly named "Cloud 9" is not difficult (it is upper f4 or lower f5 grade) and both my son and I had been climbing together regularly in the preceding weeks, I thought my son could join the climb if I found a strong climber to join us.
+When he told me he had bolted up this very route a few years back (in 1996 there was nothing; it was free solo on an untouched route) I could feel my hormones tingling; I simply wanted to do it again, but this time in relative safety.
+The route is 9 pitches long, aptly named "Cloud 9".
+Grade is mostly 4a-4c, max 5a grade.
+Both my son and I had been climbing together regularly in the preceding weeks, so I thought my son could join the climb if I found a strong climber to join us.
 Keerthi couldn't join, so he instead offered to send Sujil, a strong climber from the Indian Army climbing team.
 When I heard this I readily agreed.

 Circa 2011 (Jan 7)